I-2-0-5.Hearing Office Chief Administrative Law Judge, Administrative Law Judge and Hearing Office Staff Responsibilities

 C. Hearing Office (HO) Staff Responsibilities

-Under the overall guidance and direction of the Hearing Office Chief ALJ and HO management, the HO staff conducts initial case screening and preparation; establishes controls for the orderly processing of cases; acknowledges receipt of requests for hearings (RHs); prepares and maintains HO files; maintains a control system for all cases in the HO; assigns cases to ALJs from the master docket; conducts prehearing case analyses and workups; develops additional evidence or information; discloses proposed exhibits to claimants and representatives; schedules hearings; prepares and sends notices, status letters and other correspondence; and, writes, types and proofreads decisions and orders.
+Under the overall guidance and direction of the HOCALJ and HO management, the HO staff conducts initial case screening and preparation; establishes controls for the orderly processing of cases; acknowledges receipt of requests for hearing; prepares and maintains HO files; maintains a control system for all cases in the HO; enters an ALJ's designation as the decision maker in the Case Processing and Management System; conducts prehearing case analyses and workups; develops additional evidence or information; discloses proposed exhibits to claimants and representatives; schedules hearings; prepares and sends notices, status letters and other correspondence; and, writes, types and proofreads decisions and orders.